Use each graph to obtain the graph of the corresponding reciproca... | Channels for Pearson+

 Introduction to Trigonometric Functions

-Asymptotes are lines that a graph approaches but never touches.
-In the context of reciprocal trigonometric functions, vertical asymptotes occur at the points where the original function equals zero.
-For instance, the cosecant function has vertical asymptotes at the zeros of the sine function, while the secant function has them at the zeros of the cosine function, which is essential for accurately sketching their graphs.
+Vertical asymptotes occur in reciprocal functions at the points where the original function is zero, as the reciprocal of zero is undefined.
+For instance, the cosecant function has vertical asymptotes at the zeros of the sine function, and the secant function has them at the zeros of the cosine function.
+Recognizing these asymptotes is essential for accurately graphing the reciprocal functions and understanding their behavior near these critical points.

 Recommended video: